 I’m looking to sell my property – will I need an EPC?

 Yes, you will need to have commissioned, but not necessarily received an EPC before marketing can start.
-The law also requires all estate agents to ensure than an EPC is in place or has been commissioned, before marketing starts
+The law also requires all estate agents to ensure that an EPC is in place or has been commissioned before marketing starts.

 What do you mean by ‘commissioned an EPC’?